The Dark Web Demystified: Myths, Facts, and How to Stay Safe Online

 How much of the internet is the dark web?

 The dark web is a tiny portion of the internet, estimated to account for less than 0.01 percent of total web content.
-This is because the vast majority of the internet is made up of the surface web and the deep web.
-Despite its relatively small size, the dark web plays an outsized role in discussions about online anonymity and cybercrime due to the high-profile illegal activities that take place there.
+This is because the vast majority of the internet consists of the surface web and the deep web.
+Despite its relatively small size, the dark web plays an outsized role in discussions of online anonymity and cybercrime due to the high-profile illegal activities that occur there.

 How many people are active on the dark web?

-It’s challenging to quantify exactly how many people use the dark web, as it operates on anonymity.
+It’s challenging to quantify exactly how many people use the dark web, as it operates in anonymity.
 The Tor network, which provides access to both the deep and dark web, has millions of daily users globally, but not all are using it to access dark websites.
-In 2023, however, it was estimated that the dark web had more than 2.5 million daily visitors.
+In 2025, however, it was estimated that the dark web had 2–3 million daily visitors.

 Should I be worried if my information is on the dark web?

 If your personal information appears on the dark web, it’s usually cause for concern.
-The dark web is a known marketplace for stolen data, including financial information, login credentials and personal identification.
-If your data has been compromised and sold on the dark web, it could be used for identity theft, fraud or other malicious activities.
-Common indicators that your information might be on the dark web include receiving notifications of account breaches, noticing unauthorized transactions or receiving unusual emails.
+The dark web is a known marketplace for stolen data, including financial information, login credentials, and personal identification.
+If your data has been compromised and sold on the dark web, it could be used for identity theft, fraud, or other malicious activities.
+Common indicators that your information might be on the dark web include receiving account breach notifications, noticing unauthorized transactions, or receiving unusual emails.

 Can you remove your information from the dark web?